hoxfon/react-native-twilio-programmable-voice/README.md

 Android X is supported.

-Data passed to the event `deviceDidReceiveIncoming` does not contain the key `call_state`, because state of Call Invites was removed in Twilio Android v3.0.0
+Data passed to the event `deviceDidReceiveIncoming` does not contain the key `call_state`, because state of Call Invites was removed in Twilio Android and iOS SDK v3.0.0

 - iOS: params changes for `connectionDidConnect` and `connectionDidDisconnect`